First Nations’ Native Agriculture and Food Systems Scholarship

-- Applicants must be full-time undergraduate or graduate students majoring in an agricultural-related field, or be able to demonstrate how their degree program relates to Native food systems.
+- Be full-time undergraduate or graduate students majoring in an agricultural-related field, or be able to demonstrate how their degree program relates to Native food systems

-- Applicants must be tribally-affiliated and able to provide documentation.
+- Be tribally-affiliated and able to provide documentation

-- Applicants must demonstrate a commitment to helping his/her community reclaim local food-system control.
+- Demonstrate a commitment to helping his/her community reclaim local food-system control